Conventional Loans in PA: Homebuyer Requirements

 Conventional Loan Programs

-are various types of conventional Loans in Pennsylvania.
-These loans
+there are various types of conventional Loans in Pennsylvania.
+These

-offer lower down payments, low-interest rates, and flexible mortgage
+loans offer lower down payments, low-interest rates, and flexible

-terms.
-In addition, you can choose from fixed-rate loans and adjustable-rate
+mortgage terms.
+In addition, you can choose from fixed-rate loans

 You can also find a variety of programs for people with good credit.

-slightly higher scores can be accepted.
-The average credit score for
+although slightly higher scores can be accepted.
+The average credit

-unable to meet the guidelines for HomeReady of the Conventional 97 programs,
+cannot meet the guidelines for HomeReady of the Conventional 97

-the standard program requires a minimum down payment of 5%.
-No income
+programs, the standard program requires a minimum down payment of

-a 3% minimum down payment.
-Income limits of 80% of the area median income.
+borrowers a 3% minimum down payment.
+Income limits of 80% of the

 Another option is a non-conforming loan, also known as a jumbo loan.

-serve the needs of the new construction market.
+to its customers better to serve the needs of the new construction

 Freddie Mac